 They are both very sturdy and large enough to accommodate plenty of plates and dishes.
 The natural timber finish can be painted or stained, and the timber is pressure treated to be rot resistant.

 Grange are another company that use only the best environmentally friendly materials and their 6½ft picnic table has space saving folding seats.
 Again the timber is guaranteed against rot and, with the seats folded, can be used just as a useful table.

 Top quality furniture in the Pine Collection from Alexander Rose has a natural yellow/green grain that mellows to silver grey.
 Their Woburn 5ft and 6ft picnic tables are traditionally designed and carry a three year warranty.
 The Gleneagles table is chunkily styled with eight stools around a round table, and thoughtfully there is a support to keep your parasol upright in breezy weather.

-If you are planning a large get together then Alexander Rose's 6ft and 7ft Farmers Dining Table with accompanying stools should fit the bill, a fantastic way for all the family to gather on a sunny summer's Sunday afternoon.
+If you are planning a large get together then Alexander Rose's 6ft Farmers Dining Table with accompanying stools should fit the bill, a fantastic way for all the family to gather on a sunny summer's Sunday afternoon.

 Also somewhat rustic are the two Refectory Bench and Tables from Forest.
 These are very substantial, made up from sleeper benches and a refectory type table taht can be bought separately, and guaranteed for 15 years.

 Although the days are short and the view from our Garden Centre is frosty and overcast, Andy Taylor suggests various jobs that can be done in the garden during the month of January.

 Showcasing young musical talent, this year's Winter Concert at Arthur Terry School was an outstanding success and took place against the stunning backdrop of a Christmas Tree donated by GardenSite.